thefinnlab/psyanim-docs/hello_psyanim_2.md

 In Psyanim 2.0, everything that is seen in the world lives in a `PsyanimScene`.

-Any object that exists in a scene, regardless of its visual representation, is called an `PsaynimEntity`.
+Any object that exists in a scene, regardless of its visual representation, is called an `PsyanimEntity`.

 A `PsyanimEntity` is simply a container for `PsyanimComponents`.